adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 };
 ```

-Next, declare that you will define a type-parameterized test case:
+Next, declare that you will define a type-parameterized out case:

 ```
 TYPED_TEST_CASE_P(FooTest);